Documentation Working Group

 From Joomla!
 Documentation

-The Documentation Team is Part of the Production Working Group.
-It is responsible for creating and maintaining all the official Joomla! documentation including that for end-users, administrators and third-party developers.
-We also maintain the help screens for the Joomla! releases.
+The Documentation Working Group is part of the Production Department.
+It is responsible for creating and maintaining all the official Joomla! documentation including that for end-users, administrators and third-party developers as well as the Help Screens served in the backend of Joomla! websites.

 The official documentation language is British English.
 Translations of the official documentation into other languages are the responsibility of the Documentation Translation Team (JDT).